-Year 5 Step 16 Step 17 Step 18 End of year expectations - Recommending books that they have read to their peers, giving reasons for their choices. -Explain and discuss their understanding of what they have read, including through formal presentations and debates, maintaining a focus on the topic and using notes where necessary Word Reading - I can confidently read unknown words with prefixes and suffixes and I am beginning to make connections between words. - I can confidently read most words, understanding the impact of prefixes and suffixes on root words. - I understand the history of words and the relationship between them to help me read unknown polysyllabic words. - I understand the impact of prefixes and suffixes on root words. - I can read all Year4/5 Common Exception Words - Apply their growing knowledge of root words, prefixes and suffixes (morphology and etymology) both to read aloud and to understand the meaning of new words that they meet.

-- -Maintain positive attitudes to reading and understanding of what they read by: - continuing to read and discuss an increasingly wide range of fiction, poetry, plays, non-fiction and reference books or textbooks. - reading books that are structured in different ways and reading for a range of purposes. - increasing their familiarity with a wide range of books, including myths, legends and traditional stories, modern fiction, fiction from our literary heritage, and books from other cultures and traditions. - learning a wider range of poetry by heart. - preparing poems and plays to read aloud and to perform, showing understanding through intonation, tone and volume so that the meaning is clear to an audience - -Participate in discussions about books that are read to them and those they can read for themeseles, building on their own and others' ideas and challenging view courteously

-Comprehension - I can identify the different features of fiction and non-fiction genres. - I can id mixed ge within an - I can compare, contrast and evaluate different non-fiction texts. - I can di - I can discuss my understanding of a text. author.
-I can skim to identify key ideas. - I can sl speed up - I can make simple comparisons between books. - I can n books, c differenc

-- I can identify the individual genre in a mixed genre text e.g. an explanation within an information text. - I can discuss my understanding of a text by identifying the purpose of the author. - I can skim and scan non-fiction texts to speed up research. - I can make comparisons between books, commenting on similarities and differences.

-- I can identify, collate and discuss the key ideas and information from a range of sources. - I can talk confidently about the purpose of the text and the specific intentions of the author. - I can ask questions to clarify my understanding. - I can use what I know about text structure to find information.

-- Summarising the main ideas, drawn from more than one paragraph, identifying key details, that support the main ideas. - Checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context. - Asking questions to improve their understanding.
+Year 5 Step 16 Step 17 Step 18 End of year expectations read to their peers, giving reasons for th ng of what they have read, including thro naintaining a focus on the topic Word Reading - I can confidently read unknown words with prefixes and suffixes and I am beginning to make connections between words. - I can confidently read most words, understanding the impact of prefixes and suffixes on root words.
+I understand the history of words and the relationship between them to help me read unknown polysyllabic words.
+I understand the impact of prefixes and suffixes on root words.
+I can read all Year4/5 Common Exception Words - Apply their growing knowledge of root words, prefixes and suffixes (morphology and etymology) both to read aloud and to understand the meaning of new words that they meet. continuing to read and discuss an i reading books that are structured ir increasing their familiarity with a witraditions. learning a wider range of poetry by preparing poems and plays to read g and understanding of what they read by: ncreasingly wide range of fiction, poetry, p n different ways and reading for a range of ide range of books, including myths, legend heart. aloud and to perform, showing understand oks that are read to them and those they ca purposes. ds and traditional stories, modern fiction ling through intonation, tone and volume , fiction from our literary heritage, and bo so that the meaning is clear to an audier nce Comprehension I can identify the different features of fiction and non-fiction genres.
+I can compare, contrast and evaluate different non-fiction texts.
+I can discuss my understanding of a text.
+I can skim to identify key ideas.
+I can make simple comparisons between books.
+I can identify the individual genre in a mixed genre text e.g. an explanation within an information text.
+I can discuss my understanding of a text by identifying the purpose of the author.
+I can skim and scan non-fiction texts to speed up research.
+I can make comparisons between books, commenting on similarities and differences.
+I can identify, collate and discuss the key ideas and information from a range of sources.
+I can talk confidently about the purpose of the text and the specific intentions of the author.
+I can ask questions to clarify my understanding.
+I can use what I know about text structure to find information.
+Summarising the main ideas, drawn from more than one paragraph, identifying key details, that support the main ideas.
+Checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context.
+Asking questions to improve their understanding.